NREL/resstock/docs/read_the_docs/source/basic_tutorial/architecture.rst

-  1     BuildExistingModel            Model              No        Meta measure  ResStock 2     ApplyUpgrade                  Model              Yes [#]_  Meta measure  ResStock 3     HPXMLtoOpenStudio             Model              No                      OS-HPXML [#]_ 4     *Other Model Measures*        Model              Yes                     Any [#]_ 5     ReportSimulationOutput        Reporting          No                      OS-HPXML 6     ReportHPXMLOutput             Reporting          No                      ResStock 7     ReportUtilityBills            Reporting          No                      OS-HPXML 8     UpgradeCosts                  Reporting          No                      ResStock 9     *Other Reporting Measures*    Reporting          Yes                     Any [#]_ 10    ServerDirectoryCleanup        Reporting          No                      ResStock
+  1     BuildExistingModel            Model              No        Meta measure  ResStock 2     ApplyUpgrade                  Model              Yes [#]_  Meta measure  ResStock 3     HPXMLtoOpenStudio             Model              No                      OS-HPXML [#]_ 4     HPXMLOutput                   Model              No                      ResStock 5     UpgradeCosts                  Model              No                      ResStock 6     *Other Model Measures*        Model              Yes                     Any [#]_ 7     ReportSimulationOutput        Reporting          No                      OS-HPXML 8     ReportUtilityBills            Reporting          No                      OS-HPXML 9     *Other Reporting Measures*    Reporting          Yes                     Any [#]_ 10    ServerDirectoryCleanup        Reporting          No                      ResStock
   ===== ============================= ================== ========= ============= ==========================